 Optavia was launched as a weight-loss plan from Medifast Inc., an American weight loss company that produces, distributes, and sells packaged foods and other weight loss products.

 Cake Boss star, Buddy Valastro, endorses the diet and attributes his 35-pound weight loss to the Optavia diet itself.
-Let's find out if following Optavia is really worth it!
+Read our Optavia diet review here to find out if it's really worth it!

 How to Follow the Optavia Diet